vitaly-rudenko/streamline/docs/quick-repl.md

 ## Commands

 Create commands to quickly run specific actions against your Quick Repls.
-Commands can be ran on selections, files (saved and Untitled) and folder.
+Commands can be ran on selections, files (saved and Untitled) and folders.

 When multiple commands match for current context (e.g. file), you will be prompted to select which command to use.
 If you want to avoid this, set `default: true` for the preferred command.